GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 - encode raw CCMR/CCER fields in the Driver layer;
 - create `timer_pwm_codec.*` or `timer_pwm_ll.*`;
 - call GPIO, AFIO, NVIC, or project code;
-- mutate RCC clock gates;
+- query or mutate RCC clock gates;
 - allocate memory;
 - call public Timer APIs as a substitute for owning its complete transaction.